GoodDogAI/robotai/README.md

 Once you get it, you'll want to follow the installation instructions here (.tar): https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar

 In summary, you'll need to install the tensorrt*.whl file into your python environment.

-And then update the LD_LIBARY_PATH in your .bashrc
+And you'll need to adjust your ld conf so that the shared libraries can be found.

 ```
 cd ~/Downloads